-- Nigeria's most recent licensing round of November 2013 is open only to Nigerian exploration and production companies, with 51% of the shares of the eligible bidding company to be owned by Nigerian citizens.191 The Department of Petroleum Resources Q&A on the Submission Requirements for the round makes clear that transparency does not factor into bidding success: "Evaluation would be based on evidence of Technical Competence of the bidders or that of their technical partners in relation to the operation of the field in question as well as the ability of the entity or group of companies to muster the financial resources required for the operation of the asset."192 (Emphasis added). - Brazil's bidding round in 2013 included strict bidder eligibility criteria based on the location and complexity of the block (i.e. ultra deep water, deepwater, shallow water, onshore).193 This included minimum net asset requirements for bidders based on block depth, and bidder qualification was scored on prior operational experience with each depth, as well as the amount invested in exploration activities and production volumes over the previous five years.
-The bids of eligible companies were scored based on the cash bonus offered, the exploration and development and production phase that will use national services and equipment).
-The winning proposal is one presenting a higher number of points summed from a weighted computation of the cash bonus (40%), work program (40%) and local content commitment or its work program, and Brazil already discloses bonus payments by company and by block.195 The number of successful bidders that will be
+- Nigeria's most recent licensing round of November 2013 is open only to Nigerian exploration and production companies, with 51% of the shares of the eligible bidding company to be owned by Nigerian citizens.
+191 The Department of Petroleum Resources Q&A on the Submission Requirements for the round makes clear that transparency does not factor into bidding success: "Evaluation would be based on evidence of Technical Competence of the bidders or that of their technical partners in relation to the operation of the field in question as well as the ability of the entity or group of companies to muster the financial resources required for the operation of the asset."
+(Emphasis added). - Brazil's bidding round in 2013 included strict bidder eligibility criteria based on the location and complexity of the block (i.e. ultra deep water, deepwater, shallow water, onshore).
+193 This included minimum net asset requirements for bidders based on block depth, and bidder qualification was scored on prior operational experience with each depth, as well as the amount invested in exploration activities and production volumes over the previous five years.
+The bids of eligible companies were scored based on the cash bonus offered, the exploration work program and its value, and the local content commitment (a percentage of the exploration and development and production phase that will use national services and equipment).
+The winning proposal is one presenting a higher number of points summed from a weighted computation of the cash bonus (40%), work program (40%) and local content (20%).
+194 Section 1504 disclosures would not provide information on a company's local content commitment or its work program, and Brazil already discloses bonus payments by company and by block.
+195 The number of successful bidders that will be